-- Ensure the class tapestry from Lesson 4 is still on display in the classroom - Prepare the following chart on chart paper, a chalkboard, or a whiteboard.
+• Prepare the following chart on chart paper, a chalkboard, or a whiteboard.
 Be sure to leave a blank row at the bottom for today's myth, "Theseus and the Minotaur."
-You may also access a copy of this chart in the digital components for this domain in its partially completed and completed forms.
+You may also access a copy of this chart in the Visual Supports for Teaching (Visual Support 5.1) in its partially completed and completed forms.

 Greek Myths Chart Myth Mythical Creatures?
 Greek Gods and Goddesses?
-Tries to Explain/ Tries to Teach the Lesson: "Prometheus and Pandora" Zeus, Prometheus, Epimetheus how humans and animals were created how humans got fire how evil and sorrow came into the world "Demeter and Persephone" Zeus, Demeter, Persephone, Hades, Helios the changing of the seasons the life cycle of plants "Arachne the Weaver"
+Tries to Explain or Teach the Lesson: "Prometheus and Pandora" Zeus, Prometheus, Epimetheus how humans and animals were created how humans got fire how evil and sorrow came into the world "Demeter and Persephone" Zeus, Demeter, Persephone, Hades, Helios the changing of the seasonsthe life cycle of plants "Arachne the Weaver"